nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 <tr><td>OR &lt; 413350009 |Finding with explicit context|</td></tr>
 <tr><td>OR &lt; 272379006 |Event|</td></tr></table>

+For Inpatient Discharge Summary this is used in conjunction with <b>condition.category</b> with <b>encounter-diagnosis</b> as the ValueSet.

 ## How the Condition List is Constructed ##
 The condition list is constructed as a single list.
 The diagram below shows the Resources used and relationships between the Resources.